shadowboxingskills/ppchain/README.rst

 --------

 Generative AI meets Probabilistic Programming.
-``ppchain``, an open-source toolkit for intuitive, effective modeling.
+``ppchain`` an open-source toolkit for intuitive, effective modeling.
 Your copilot to build model internal representations and optimize your Bayesian workflow.

 |